hockyy/miteiru/README.md

 ```bash
 which mecab
 ```

+or in Windows, you can directly download the binary file from [SourceForge](https://sourceforge.net/projects/mecab/)

 to show your default mecab binary file.
 Use it as the path when asked in Miteiru.
 Then, you can get JMDict Dictionary in [https://github.com/scriptin/jmdict-simplified/releases](https://github.com/scriptin/jmdict-simplified/releases).
 Use it as the path when asked in Miteiru as well.
 Miteiru will build a LevelDB cache locally.
 Then, you can enjoy the app!